sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Label:

-: An artificially created id that references a distinct set of identifying attributes (Target Endpoint Identifier).
-A target endpoint label is unique in a SACM domain and created by a SACM component that provides the appropriate function as a capability.
+: A specific endpoint label that is used to identify a specific Target Endpoint; also referred to as TE label.
+If used in content-metadata, this label is called data source.

 Target Endpoint Profile: